Degree: Clinical Psychology, University of Virginia

 After receiving his Ph.D., Dr. Bolinskey completed a two-year, NIMH-funded post-doctoral fellowship at the Virginia Institute for Psychiatric and Behavioral Genetics, Medical College of Virginia/Virginia Commonwealth University, under the supervision of Kenneth S. Kendler and Michael C. Neale.
 While at VIPBG, Dr. Bolinskey examined the shared genetic components of personality and the experience of stressful life event that are often associated with the onset of psychopathology.

-Dr. Bolinskey's primary research interests are in the areas of personality assessment and premorbid indicators of adult psychopathology.
+Dr. Bolinskey's primary research interests are in the areas of premorbid indicators of adult psychopathology and personality assessment.
 His primary clinical interests are in the areas of severe psychopathology and assessment.
 He is a co-author on the forthcoming book Psychological Assessment with MMPI-2/MMPI-2-RF.

 Dr. Bolinskey teaches graduate and undergraduate courses in personality theory, objective personality assessment, and statistics.